The Soil and Water Sciences Department offers graduate-level certificate programs in:

 Applicants must have earned a Bachelor’s degree.
 Students wishing to enroll in one of these graduate certificate programs should have a bachelor's degree from an accredited college or university with a major in soil and water science or an equivalent degree in an allied field such as geology, natural resources, biology, ecology, hydrology, microbiology, environmental science, horticultural science, environmental engineering, agricultural engineering or agronomy.
 If your bachelor's degree is not in soil and water science or you don't have an equivalent degree in an allied field, you will generally have to complete pre-requisite courses at a local institution before applying for admission to the graduate certificate program.
 It is not necessary to be admitted to the Graduate School to earn a certificate, but students who later enroll in a graduate program may petition to transfer up to 15 UF graduate-level credit hours (grade B or better) to their graduate degree program.
 To qualify for a certificate, students must have an overall GPA of 3.0 or better for the entire program.
 A grade of C in one course only will be accepted, providing the overall 3.0 average is maintained.
 No grade below C will be accepted.

-$565.00 Per Credit Hour For Graduate Courses (Course Level 5000 - 9999) - Fall 2016-Summer 2017 Distance Education Tuition and Fees *Click on the link for a breakdown of the tuition and fees charged per credit hour.
+$542.57 Per Credit Hour For Graduate Certificate Courses (Course Level 5000 - 9999) - Fall 2017-Summer 2018 Distance Education Grad Cert Tuition and Fees *Click on the link for a breakdown of the tuition and fees charged per credit hour.
 Please Note That Tuition Is Subject To Increase - Reviewed in Late June/Early July For The Upcoming Fall Semester*

 Important Note: Enrollment is restricted to one graduate certificate program offered in the Soil and Water Sciences Department.
 Requests for enrollment in more than one graduate certificate program offered in the Soil and Water Sciences Department will not be approved.